dxing97/libdiscord-0.2/README.md

         - if can't identify (i.e. Discord closes the websocket), then let the user decide (why would Discord not accept an identify from a valid bot token?)
     - begin heartbeating, and storing (SQL?)/ignoring recieved payloads

+##configdata
+struct containing all the possible fields in the config file memset this to 0 before using
+- bot_token (optional, if it's not here then it MUST be in the command line args.
+Can't Discord without a ticket.)
+- config_path - path to the config file.
+    - if NULL, it'll look in the default location: current directory, bot.cfg (./bot.cfg)
+- more later maybe

 ##sessiondata
 parameters that stay (more or less) constant or persist throughout the lifetime of the bot